trek-view/basecamp/_posts/2022-05-27-calculating-heading-of-gopro-video-using-gpmf-part-1.md

 I'd also recommend this post on the subject; [How to think about Quaternions](https://scriptinghelpers.org/blog/how-to-think-about-quaternions).

-Camera Orientation is reported at the same frame rate as the video (which can vary depending on what framerate setting was set on the camera, and is also reported in the telemetry as `"frames/second"`).
+Camera Orientation (Quaternions) is reported at the same frame rate as the video (which can vary depending on what framerate setting was set on the camera, and is also reported in the telemetry as `"frames/second"`).

-The relative Quarternation samples can therefore be used to calculate absolute pitch and roll angles for each frame in the video.
+The relative Quarternation samples can therefore be used to calculate absolute yaw, pitch, and roll angles for each frame in the video.

 ### `MAGN` (Magnetometer values)